akshitagupta15june/Face-X/Readme.md

 <a href="https://github.com/Vi1234sh12/Face-X/tree/master/Snapchat_Filters"><img src="https://github.com/Vi1234sh12/Face-X/blob/master/.github/Assests/kis-r.png"
 style="margin:10px;" width="150px"
 alt="Meshery - Service Mesh Management Plane" align="left" /></a>
-<a href="https://github.com/Vi1234sh12/Face-X/tree/master/Snapchat_Filters">Snapchat filters </a> are certainly an integral part of what makes the social media platform and messaging app Snapchat unique and globally popular.
+<a href="https://github.com/Vi1234sh12/Face-X/tree/master/Snapchat_Filters">Snapchat filters </ a> are certainly an integral part of what makes the social media platform and messaging app Snapchat unique and globally popular.
 Filters, or added effects, can be applied over images in a variety of ways before being uploaded to one’s social network for others to see.
 Geofilters allow users to alter a picture of a landscape, such as adding color to sky or turning day to night
 <br /><br />
 </p>
 <br />